Keys Takeaways

 This insurance product offers you the best of traditional permanent life insurance and term insurance — life long coverage and affordable premium rates.

 Term-to-100 life insurance policies are in effect for life, but its premiums are less expensive than permanent life insurance, which is standard.
 That’s because, unlike the latter, it doesn’t have any cash surrender value.
-Both the premiums and the death benefits are level and unchanging, but your premium payments stop when you reach the age of 100 years.

 3. Funeral Insurance

-Funeral insurance, also known as burial insurance, is a type of whole life insurance.
+Funeral insurance, also known as burial insurance, is a type of permanent life insurance.
 In the case of your burial or death, your family—and any heirs or dependents—will receive income replacement from permanent life insurance policies.
 A funeral insurance policy, on the other hand, is designed to cover only your final expenses and funeral costs.

 These plans can be advantageous for those with health issues who do not have other life insurance options and require assistance with funeral expenses.